-Haley likes green beans, soy beans, peas, tomatoes, bell pepper, spinach…ah, the list goes on and on.
+My daughter likes green beans, soy beans, peas, tomatoes, bell pepper, spinach…ah, the list goes on and on.
 She’s such a good eater.
-I got spoiled with her and naturally thought Trevor would follow suit.
+I got spoiled with her and naturally thought my son would follow suit.
 But I blew it with him, so exhausted after he was born, with both of them (remember eye-rolling moms of 3 or more – it’s all relative!) that I gave him sweets way too early and completely destroyed any chance of him liking vegetables.
 He does like carrots…if the stars are completely aligned.
 Thank goodness for fruit or I’d need to be committed.

 The mild flavor and smooth, soft texture of the cheese, combined with salty prosciutto and sweet tomatoes is fantastic.
 Topped with the bite of asparagus carries it over the top.
 And since asparagus is in season right now, I’ve been making it a lot for lunch.
-While Haley’s at school.
+While my daughter is at school.

-Why when Haley’s at school, you ask?
+Why when my daughter is at school, you ask?
 Because…there’s a catch.

 I can’t win.

 - Creamy Asparagus Soup

 - Roast Chicken with Potatoes, Lemon, and Asparagus